Rafi476/free-fire-info-api/README.md

 ## 📝 Description

-This API allows you to **retrieve detailed information about a Free Fire account** using its `UID`.
+This API allows you to **retrieve detailed information about a Free Fire account** using its `UID`13648306511.
 It provides data such as level, rank, guild information, credit score, profile, social preferences, and much more.

 Designed for developers, analysts, or Free Fire bot creators, this API is lightweight, fast, and deployed via **Vercel**.